Dari: Political views and disputes on the language

-Successive governments of Afghanistan have promoted New Persian as an official language of government since the time of the Delhi Sultanate (1206–1526), even as those governments were dominated by Pashtun people.
+Successive governments of Afghanistan have promoted New Persian as an official language of government since the time of the Delhi Sultanate (1206–1526), even as those governments were dominated by Pashtuns.
 Sher Ali Khan of the Barakzai dynasty (1826–1973) first introduced the Pashto language as an additional language of administration.
-The local name for the Persian variety spoken in Afghanistan was officially changed from Farsi to Dari, meaning "court language", in 1964.
+The local name for the Persian variety spoken in Afghanistan was officially changed from Farsi to Dari, meaning "court language" (see Darbar, literally meaning "court"), in 1964.
 Zaher said there would be, as there are now, two official languages, Pashto and Farsi, though the latter would henceforth be named Dari.
 Within their respective linguistic boundaries, Dari Persian and Pashto are the media of education.

 The term continues to divide opinion in Afghanistan today.
 While Dari has been the official name for decades, "Farsi" is still the preferred name to many Persian speakers of Afghanistan.
 Omar Samad, an Afghan analyst and ambassador, says of the dispute:

 This debate pits those who look at language as a shared heritage that includes thinkers, writers, and poets of the Farsi language against those who believe that Dari has older roots and provides a distinct identity that cannot be confused with Iran's claim.